APAD2024/APAD-Asset-Data/Asset Data/Coal Plants/coal-plants.md

 We are continuously working to expand and enhance the Coal Plant dataset.
 Future updates will include:

-- **Historical Data**: Adding historical emissions and operational data to analyze trends over time.
 - **Health Impact Studies**: Integrating data on public health outcomes related to air pollution from coal plants.
-- **Economic Analysis**: Providing insights into the economic impacts of coal plant operations, including costs of emissions and potential savings from alternative energy sources.
 - **Geospatial Analysis Tools**: Developing tools for advanced geospatial analysis of coal plant impacts on surrounding environments.

 ## Contribution and Feedback